HomePlaysHamlet → Famous Quotes

 Analysis

 What a piece of work is a man!
-How noble in reason!
-How infinite in faculty!
+How noble in reason! how infinite in faculty!
 In form and moving how express and admirable!
-In action how like an angel!
-In apprehension how like a god!
+In action how like an angel! in apprehension how like a god!
 The beauty of the world!
 The paragon of animals!
 And yet, to me, what is this quintessence of dust?

 Analysis